 To become a brand that customers love and are loyal to, the company needs to give them a reason to do so.
 Customers value the brands which they trust.
 One significant way of doing that is with exceptional customer service.
 And the best and most popular way to do that is by setting up a call center for your business.

 #1.
-Type of Call Center Software
+Type of Call Center Deployment

 There can be four types of call center software solutions available in the market.
 They differ in terms of the cost, time to deploy, scalability, maintenance, and robustness.